Binhai, Tianjin: Culture

 A large culture complex, Binhai Cultural Center, with five central attractions planned.
 The centerpiece of the complex is the library that opened in November 2017.
 The library is nicknamed 'The Eye' because the sphere, which appears like an iris, can be seen from the park outside through an eye-shaped opening.

 The remnant of Taku Forts in the form of a gun platform overlooks the Hai River (Peiho River) in Binhai.

 Education

 Many colleges and universities in Tianjin have branch campuses in Binhai New Area.
-In 2003, Nankai University established the TEDA Campus in the Tianjin Economic and Technological Development Zone, which is dedicated to research on genomes, functional genomics, biochips, and molecular virology.
+In 2003, Nankai University established the TEDA Campus in the Tianjin Economic-Technological Development Area, which is dedicated to research on genomes, functional genomics, biochips, and molecular virology.
 Tianjin University of Science and Technology will move into Binhai New Area as a whole.
 The Juilliard College of New York and the Tianjin Conservatory of Music cooperated with the Juilliard Research Institute of the Tianjin Conservatory of Music in the Yujiapu Financial District to provide pre-university and postgraduate education.
-At the same time, Tianjin Maritime Vocational College, Tianjin Development Zone Vocational and Technical College, Tianjin Binhai Vocational College are located in Binhai New Area.
+At the same time, Tianjin Maritime Vocational College, Tianjin Development Zone Vocational and Technical College and Tianjin Binhai Vocational College are located in Binhai New Area.